STEEL FABRICATION SHOP INSPECTION

 O. All sharp edges which are to be coated shall be rounded to approximately 1/8”

-P. Prerequisites for Laydown Inspections: The following items are considered necessary prerequisites for a DOT inspector to make a design detail laydown inspection:
+P. Prerequisites for Laydown Inspections: The following items are considered necessary prerequisites for quality control to make a design detail laydown inspection:

 1. All stiffeners shall be in place welded to the webs, and all welding shall be completed.